osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - New landscape pics in options menus
         - New sounds for factories and power plants
         - New trees on USA and Apoc City
+        - Larger buildings now create shrapnel when destroyed which can do a small amount of damage

     Other:
         - Added Sniper AI type that uses mostly lasers and guns.